Concepts (C++): History

+The original proposal was ultimately abandoned due to resolution ambiguity in compilation as well as increased complexity in compile-time behavior, while axioms could not be verified during compilation.
 In contrast to this abandoned proposal, the C++20 version of Concepts is sometimes referred to as "Concepts Lite".

 During the C++ standards committee meeting in March 2016, the evolution working group moved to merge Concepts into the mainline C++17 standard, but the motion was defeated in full committee.

 Concepts v1 was merged into the C++20 draft.
+Because C++ concepts were designed to mirror named requirements in C++, they were originally given PascalCase naming conventions within namespace std, however this was later changed to snake_case.

 "The One Range" version of Range feature that depend on concepts was also merged into C++20.

 Type constraints in other languages

 In C#, a generic type constraint is expressed with a where clause, which can be as expressive as concepts but are not named.